hisamith/AFDemo/README.md

     6. Clone the repository and **checkout the 1.0.0 branch.**

-    7. Open the pom.xml and markdown the artifactId element
+    7. Open the pom.xml and markdown the artifactId element and name element

     8. Replace the src folder with AFDemo/salesdashboard/src/ folder and replace the pom.xml with AFDemo/salesdashboard/pom.xml

-    9. Open the pom.xml and change the artifactId to the artifactId that you have marked down at step VII.
+    9. Open the pom.xml and change the artifactId to the artifactId, and name to name that you have marked down at step vii.

-    10. Open the src/main/resources/config.properties file and Change the value of the "ApplicationKey" element to the artifactId that you have marked down at step VII.
+    10. Open the src/main/resources/config.properties file and Change the value of the "ApplicationKey" element to the artifactId that you have marked down at step vii.

     11. Build, Commit and push the changes.